The Space Trilogy: Cosmology

 This is, in effect, Lewis' version of the events known in Christian theology as The War in Heaven: "Then war broke out in heaven.
 Michael and his angels fought against the dragon, and the dragon and his angels fought back.
 But he was not strong enough, and they lost their place in heaven.
 The great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
 He was hurled to the earth, and his angels with him" [Revelation 12:7–10 (NIV)].

 In response to his destructive acts, the Bent One suffered confinement on Earth, where he inflicted great evil.
 He made Earth a silent planet, cut off from the Oyéresu of other planets; thus, Earth is referred to by the name 'Thulcandra', the Silent Planet.
-The Bent One, or Satan, seduced Adam and Eve and caused the Original Sin in order to make humans unworthy of getting custody of the planet, as Maleldil intended.
+The Bent One seduced Adam and Eve and caused the Original Sin in order to make humans unworthy of getting custody of the planet, as Maleldil intended.
 He then continues to tempt humans into evil, so as to continue their unworthiness.
-However, he hates the humans, whose advent was forced upon him by Maleldil, and he mistreats and tortures also the humans who submitted to him - as seen in his treatment of Professor Weston in "Perelandra" and of the N.I.C.E. directors in the end of "That Hideous Strength".
+However, he hates the humans, whose advent was forced upon him by Maleldil, and he mistreats and tortures also the humans who submitted to him - as seen in his treatment of Professor Weston in Perelandra and of the N.I.C.E. directors in the end of That Hideous Strength.
 Maleldil incarnated as a man on Thulcandra to save the human race.
-According to the Green Lady, Tinidril (Mother of Perelandra, or Venus), Thulcandra is favored among all the worlds because Maleldil came to it to become a man.
+According to the Green Lady, Tinidril (Mother of Perelandra, or Venus), Thulcandra is favoured among all the worlds because Maleldil came to it to become a man.

 Earth will remain a silent planet until the end of the great Siege of Deep Heaven against the Oyarsa of Earth.
 The siege starts to end (with the Oyéresu of other worlds descending to Earth) at the finale of the trilogy, That Hideous Strength.
 But there is still much to happen until the Oyéresu put an end to the rule of the Bent Eldil and, on the way, smash the Moon to fragments.

 In the Field of Arbol, the outer planets are older than the inner planets.
-Asteroids are called "dancers before the threshold of the Great Worlds."
+Asteroids are called "dancers before the threshold of the Great Worlds".